aslahy/Sign-Language---Action-Recognition-System/README.md

 # Sign Language & Action recognition system

 Sign Language & Action recognition system in python using MediaPipe.
-The project has 2 main parts:- Sign recognition
+This project has 2 main parts:- Sign recognition
 Action recognition

 ## Sign recognition

-A sign recognition system is implemented by extracting hand landmarks using MediaPipe in images.
+Sign recognition system implemented by extracting hand landmarks using MediaPipe in images.
 A detailed explanation is given in the readme file inside the Sign_recognition folder

 ## Action recognition

-An action recognition system is implemented by extracting hand landmarks using MediaPipe in videos.
+Action recognition system implemented by extracting hand landmarks using MediaPipe in videos ( frame by frame ).
 A detailed explanation is given in the readme file inside the Action_recognition folder

 ## Other functionalities